gocardless/atum/README.md

 This will does several things:

-- Createa a new gem called fruity-api in a `fruity-api` folder in the current directory
+- Creates a new gem called `fruity-api` in a `fruity-api` folder in the current directory

    ```
-> atum new fruity-api
+$ atum new fruity-api
       create  fruity-api/Gemfile
       create  fruity-api/Rakefile
       create  fruity-api/LICENSE.txt